 (2) the non-manufacturer rule does not apply to the solicitation at issue, because the solicitation is not assigned a manufacturing or supply NAICS code; and

-In Yorktel’s complaint to the US Court of Federal Claims, it challenged NASA’s determination that it was ineligible for award due to its failure to meet the size standard set forth in the solicitation.
-Specifically, it argued that the defective solicitation provided for a 500 employees size standard for non-manufacturers and that it was in fact a non-manufacture.
-The Government countered that the Court should dismiss the matter on jurisdictional grounds because Yorktel was and awardee and because its defective solicitation protest was untimely.
+In Yorktel’s complaint to the US Court of Federal Claims (COFC), it challenged NASA’s determination that it was ineligible for award due to its failure to meet the size standard set forth in the solicitation.
+Specifically, it argued that the defective solicitation provided for a 500 employees size standard for non-manufacturers and that it was in fact a non-manufacturer.
+The Government countered that the Court should dismiss the matter on jurisdictional grounds because Yorktel was an awardee and because its defective solicitation protest was untimely.
 The court made quick work of the Government’s assertion that it could not review Yorktel’s protest under the Tucker act stating Yorktel had standing to pursue its claim as a violation of procurement law.
 However, the court held that Yorktel’s complaint was untimely because it essentially protested the language of the defective solicitation and any such protest are required to be filed prior to the submission date set forth in the solicitation.